Manage nuisance calls

 - Tap My Block List and tap Add.

-- Enter a Number, then enter a number you want to block.
+- Enter a Number, and type the number you want to block.

-- Select from Call Log, then add the number you want to block.
+- Select from Call Log to add the number you want to block.

 - Select from Contacts, then check the box next to the contact you want to block.